 Solo Travel in Africa

-Africa is a diverse continent and although synonymous with poverty, parts of Africa are thriving.
-Solo travel in Africa can be a challenge depending which region you choose to visit.
+Africa is a diverse continent and solo travel in Africa can be a challenge depending on which region you choose to visit.
 The continent is best known for its safaris and games reserves from the famous Kruger Park in the South to the Masai Mara in the North, the Big Five are plentiful throughout the continent.

-Victoria Falls sits between Zimbabwe and Zambia and the Zambezi river is perfect for adrenalin junkies.
-Visit Namibia for the Skeleton Coast, Fish River Canyon, and stunning salt flats within red dunes.
-Experience a walking safari at the Okavango Delta in Botswana or travel by river in a traditional mokoro instead.
-Malawi is a magical country with lush scenery and host to Lake Malawi which lies within the Great Rift Valley and runs from the North of Africa to Mozambique.
-South Africa is a wine tasters dream and has plenty of sightseeing; dive with great whites, visit the infamous Robben Island or just enjoy the city view from Table Mountain.
+Victoria Falls sits between Zimbabwe and Zambia, and the Zambezi River is perfect for adrenalin junkies.
+Visit Namibia for the Skeleton Coast, Fish River Canyon and stunning salt flats within red dunes.
+Experience a walking safari at the Okavango Delta in Botswana or by river in a traditional mokoro.
+Malawi is a magical country and is home to Lake Malawi, which lies within the Great Rift Valley, running from the north of Africa to Mozambique.
+South Africa is a wine-tasters dream and has plenty of sightseeing; dive with great whites, visit the infamous Robben Island or just enjoy the city view from Table Mountain.

 There is so much to see in Africa; Gorillas in Uganda and Rwanda, merekats in the Kalahari, tribal villages in Ethiopia, and the old kingdom of Eswatini.
-If you prefer an island getaway visit the volcanic isles of Cape Verde, Madagascar or the Seychelles.
+If you prefer an island getaway visit the islands of Madagascar or the Seychelles.
 Whatever your reason for travelling to Africa, you are guaranteed to get more than you bargained for.